CreativeCircus/circus-starter/readme.md

 Git gets way more complicated than this, but for now, this is all you need.

-###  Getting started with this Starter Template

-After you make a git repo for your new project, and you've got your blank working copy on your computer, you can drop this template in it.

-1. On this repo page on the Github website (https://github.com/CreativeCircus/circus-starter), click "Clone or Download", then "Download ZIP"
-2. Wait for it to download.
-3. Unzip into your new repo.
-4. Delete unwanted files (like this readme), alter the `package.json` file with your name and details if you like, and commit your new project to github.

 ## 2. Files and Folders
 Included in this project are some files that almost all your projects will need.
 Your basic HTML, and a CSS "reset", and an empty JS file are included.